Asoka (2001 film): Cast

+As per the film's opening credits:

 Production

 "I was dancing in a train for a song in a movie ("Chaiyya Chaiyya" on the sets of Mani Ratnam's Dil Se..) that Santosh Sivan was lensing, and he came up to me between shots and told me about Asoka," says Shah Rukh Khan.
 "I could only understand half of what he said but I could see the determination in his eyes, and that, somehow or other, he would make it with or without me.
 That's 80% of the battle won.
 I was hooked."

 The director, along with the principal costume designer Anu Vardhan, started working on the project two years before they started the actual shooting of the film.
 Though Vardhan agrees that there was no concept of wearing vests during that era, certain cinematic liberties had been taken because Shahrukh did not wanted to shoot shirtless throughout the film.
 "After all, it is a mainstream commercial film.
 During Shah Rukh's forest sequences, he wears square pieces of a blanket-like-material, folded into two and cut in between, to pass around the neck.
 Another piece of cloth was tried around his waist, acting as a belt.
 There was no stitching involved."
 Anu explains, "While researching for the film, we discovered that body art was a prominent part of that time.
 For the character of Kaurwaki (Kareena), we used different designs of tattoos."
 The armours and shields are worn by the artistes also form an important part of the costume for the final war sequences.
 Metal jackets composed of special fibre glass were made for around 4000 members of the cast.
 "These metal jackets are extremely light and comfortable and were made in Madras by more than 50 workers," she explains.

 "I also tried to give the different parts of the film different looks: for example when the viewer is taken to Magadha (Bihar), the temples and houses have been made using black granite while when we are in Kalinga (Orissa) I have used brown sandstone and earth tones to generate a different feel.
-Also I worked with only six pillars in the film, it is hard to imagine that once you see the film", says Sabu Cyril.
+Also I worked with only six pillars in the film, it is hard to imagine that once you see the film", said Sabu Cyril.